Search: 1026 results

 Manasseh's son Jair captured all the Argob region as far as the territory of the descendants of Geshur and the descendants of Maacath.
 Bashan was named after him; that's why it is called Havvoth-jair to this day.

-Now therefore why should we die? for this great fire will consume us: if we hear the voice of the LORD our God any more, then we shall die.
+But now, why should we die?
+This great fire will consume us and we will die if we hear the voice of the Lord our God any longer.

 That is why the descendants of Levi do not have a portion and an inheritance among their relatives.
 As for the LORD, he is their inheritance, just as the LORD your God told them.